cpt-westphalen/nestjs-notification-microservice/README.md

 -   Concept, folder structures and configs are from Rocketseat's Ignite Lab (Dec.
 2022);
 -   'Send Notification' use-case is Rocketseat's code;
--   Cancel, count, read and unread use-cases codes are my own;
+-   Get all, Get By Recipient, Cancel, Count, Read and Unread use-cases codes are my own;
 -   It is unit-tested with an in-memory repository;
 -   It follows SOLID principles.